3 steps to improve employee engagement and reduce attrition in your contact centre

 There’s clearly a balance to be found between providing autonomy and maintaining the right standards in your contact centre.
-However, identifying non-critical areas where agents might be able to take more control over their own decisions could go a long way towards improving their experience, and reducing attrition.
-Automating basic processes to allow agents to focus on more challenging work, and leveraging the voice of the agent to give your team an opportunity to improve their working environment.
+However, identifying non-critical areas where agents might be able to take more control over their own decisions could go a long way toward improving their experience, and reducing attrition.
+Automating basic processes to allow agents to focus on more challenging work and leveraging the voice of the agent to give your team an opportunity to improve their working environment.
 Combined with a strong voice of the customer programme, this can drive both reductions in attrition and improvements in customer satisfaction.

 2. Focus on training and progression to drive mastery

 Giving your team a sense of mastery in their roles is a two-stage process.
 First is helping them understand how they’re performing, and exactly what they need to do to succeed.
 Nobody wants to feel like a failure with no idea of how to improve, and this can kill motivation extremely quickly, causing your agents to give up and go elsewhere.
-Ensuring that your team have clear expectations and benchmarks for performance is essential to helping accurately benchmark their performance.
+Ensuring that your team has clear expectations and benchmarks for performance is essential to helping accurately benchmark their performance.

 The second part of mastery is the feeling that you’re progressing and improving over time.
 This ties back to strong training processes and progression opportunities.
 Your agents need to feel that they have opportunities to improve their skills, and that they’re improving as a result of working for your company.
 Strong initial training and onboarding processes can help set the right tone for this, but it’s important that coaching is consistent throughout each employee’s time on your team.
-Empowering your team to have engaging conversations can help add a crucial sense of achievement to call centre roles, allowing your agents to use their skills to go the extra mile for their customers and allow individual personality to shine.
+Empowering your team to have engaging conversations can help add a crucial sense of achievement to call centre roles, allowing your agents to use their skills to go the extra mile for their customers and allow individual personalities to shine.

 3. Define your employer brand to give your team purpose